 One of the most interesting aspects of the novel is the very just criticisms that characters direct towards their class enemies.
 For instance, when Rainulf disdains the contempt of Count Stephen (and Guibert, too), ‘do I need to witness the contempt of a man whose refined ways are paid for by the toil of a thousand serfs?’
 While they are tracking down the forest dwellers that kidnapped Cataline, Guibert offhandedly makes a stunningly revealing statement of his cruel class position:

 ‘Sometimes a serf runs.
 But they hardly ever get far.
 One time though, Count Theobald sent one of ours all the way back from Troyes.
-Runaways would never manage to set a home or village of their own.’
+Runaways would never manage to set up a home or village of their own.’

 This is a savage world where the innocent are slaughtered by paid mercenaries, ‘when a man is paid to wield a sword, he loses the right to follow his own wishes’.
 There is a dark irony in an expedition ostensibly travelling to Jerusalem to ‘lift our sins’ (as Melinde says at one point), which perpetrates atrocities along the way.

 The Retreat is a great novel which merits a second reading to really get to savour the morally complex and brilliantly rendered ambiguity of this failed expedition.
 I read it the first time as a gripping and violent adventure tale.
 But then, looking through it again, I began to appreciate the novel’s many subtleties.
 It is fascinating how the novel successfully condenses so much of the world of the Middle Ages in the text.

 An online book launch for Conor Kostick’s novel took place on 2 May at 9pm (Dublin) via zoom.